forcedotcom/salesforcedx-templates/README.md

 ## Getting Started

-If you are interested in contributing, please take a look at the [CONTRIBUTING](CONTRIBUTING.md) guide.
+If you're interested in contributing, take a look at the [CONTRIBUTING](CONTRIBUTING.md) guide.

-If you are interested in building the plugin and library locally, please take a look at the development [doc](contributing/developing.md).
+If you're interested in building the plugin and library locally, take a look at the development [doc](contributing/developing.md).

 You can find more information about commands that the plugin provide in the [commands](COMMAND.md) doc.